WHAT TO DO IF...

 Be afraid to contact Adult Social Care or the Police to discuss it.

-More information can be found in: Multi Agency Adult Safeguarding Policy and Procedures
+More information can be found in: Multi-Agency Safeguarding Adults Procedures

 If you believe a child or young person is at risk, please contact: